ekonda/kutana/README.md

     with list of instances of `Plugin` class.
 - Start application.

+## Example `run.py`

-Example `run.py` (token for VKManager is loaded from the file "configuration.json" and plugins are loaded from folder "plugins/")
+> Token for VKManager is loaded from the file "configuration.json"
+> and plugins are loaded from folder "plugins/"

 ```py
 from kutana import *